I had a coffee with an imaginary friend. He had not a clear idea about Big data, that's why I'll call him Igni (I Got No Idea).

 Igni: Hi Alessandro, can you tell me a bit about Big data?
 I get the feeling it's not just a buzzword.

-Igni: And what about querying, processing and transforming the data?
-Me: you can do it in the Cloud as well, there are many services providing a managed version of open source platforms.
-For example Cloud Dataproc provides a managed version of Apache Hadoop/Spark, and you can process any data stored in Cloud Storage, Bigtable or BigQuery
+Me: You can do it in the Cloud as well, there are many services providing a managed version of open source platforms.
+For example Cloud Dataproc is a managed version of Apache Hadoop/Spark, which allows you to process any data stored in Cloud Storage, Bigtable or BigQuery

 Me: Well, not really.
-You pay to use the server cluster only when you make use of it.
-If you shut down the server cluster whenever you do not need any processing, you'll save lots of money.
-In the Cloud, contrary to on the premises, power up/down clusters that are not in use, is common and advisable.
+You pay to use the server cluster only when you use it.
+If you shut down the cluster whenever you do not need any processing, you'll save lots of money.
+You must keep in mind that in the Cloud, contrary to on-premise servers, powering on and off a cluster that is not in use is a good practice.

-Me: That is true only if you store the data in the persistent disk of the servers, but that is not a good practice.
-In the Cloud is much better to separate the storage from the processing.
-In you use Dataproc you should store the data in Cloud Storage, and not in HDFS (Hadoop Distributed File System).
+Me: That is true, but only if you store the data in the persistent disks.
+In the Cloud is much cheaper to separate the storage from the processing.
+For example, if you use Dataproc you should store the data in Cloud Storage and not in HDFS (Hadoop Distributed File System).

-Igni: So you store the data in Cloud Datastore, process it with Cloud Dataproc, and shut down the server when your processing is done, is that correct?
+Igni: So you should store the data in Cloud Datastore, process it with Cloud Dataproc, and shut down the server when your processing is done, is that correct?

-Me: That's right! just remember that *Dataproc is *just one of the possible choices to process your data.
+Me: That's right!
+Just remember that Dataproc is just one of the possible choices to process your data.